How To Post To Facebook From WordPress Automatically

 You can set an interval time for each post in the "Post every" section.

-The "Set sleep time" allows you to exclude a specific time period when you do not want to share.
+The "Set a sleeper time" allows you to exclude a specific time period when you do not want to share.

 You have four options to order post by: